 Western's Institution Code for TOEFL is 0984.
 Please leave the department code blank to ensure that it is received by the Undergraduate Admissions Office.

-The Michigan English Language Assessment Battery (MELAB) offered by the University of Michigan’s English Language Institute, is an acceptable alternative to TOEFL.
+The Michigan English Language Assessment Battery (MELAB) offered by the University of Michigan’s English Language Institute, is an acceptable English as a foreign language (EFL) examination and is administered monthly at authorized test centres in various countries.

 A minimum overall score of 80 is required with no score less than 78.

-The International English Language Testing Service (IELTS) is jointly managed by the University of Cambridge ESOL Examinations, British Council, and IDP Education Australia.
+The International English Language Testing Service (IELTS) is jointly managed by the University of Cambridge ESOL Examinations, British Council, and IDP Education Australia with tests offered across the world up to four times a month.

-A minimum overall band score of 6.5 is required with no part less than 6.0.
+IELTS Academic is required with a minimum overall band score of 6.5 with no part less than 6.0.

 The CanTEST is managed by the University of Ottawa and is offered in various provinces within Canada.